-Internet for All establishes and facilitates physical and digital platforms at the global, regional and national level, that will create tens of millions of new internet users, with a focus on the hardest to reach.
-It brings together stakeholders from the public and private sectors, non-profits, academia, international organizations, donors and civil society to create multistakeholder partnerships to achieve the following:
+Internet for All establishes and facilitates physical and digital platforms at the global, regional and national level, that will create millions of new internet users, with a focus on the hardest to reach.
+It brings together stakeholders from the public and private sectors, non-profits, academia, international organizations, donors and civil society to create multistakeholder partnerships.

 Accomplishments to Date

-- Launching country programmes in Rwanda, Uganda, South Africa, Argentina and Jordan.
+- Launched four operational country programmes in Rwanda, South Africa, Argentina and Jordan.

 - Attracted significant financial and human resources to support these country-level efforts.